Appalalala/SC1015-Mini-Project/README.md

    <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/114349205/9eb95fb1-1993-42fa-95a5-af79aa3f83af" width =600>

-   On our first run, we managed to obtain a model with an accuracy of 0.6071 but also a ridiculously high False Negative Rate.
+   On our first run, we managed to obtain a model with an accuracy of **0.6071** but also a ridiculously high False Negative Rate.

    ### Improvements to the model
-   We sought to fine tune this model by using a grid of hyperparameters for the KNN classifier, with the range of n being 1 to 60.
-The following graph shows the      grid of hyperparameters.
+   We sought to fine tune this model by using a grid of hyperparameters for the `KNN classifier`, with the range of n being 1 to 60.
+The following graph shows the **grid of hyperparameters**.
 We included cross validation to reduce bias as well as variance in model evaluation by splitting data into 5 folds.
-Search is done over the hyperparameter grid and the model is fit with different combinations of hyperparameters, with the cross-validation to assess performances.
+Search is done over the hyperparameter grid and the model is fit with different combinations of hyperparameters, with the **cross-validation** to assess performances.

    <img src ="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/114349205/7fb4e224-2030-4bbc-b14e-e3819e73115d)" width =600>